Youth in Revolt: Ninian Doff on Get Duked!

 This self-realisation was ultimately extremely creatively freeing, explains Doff.
 "Instead of saying to myself, 'OK, time to put my serious hat on because this is a film and not a video', I was like, 'Oh, you know what, the most exciting way of telling this story is to make the middle section literally be a music video'."
 His instincts were good.
 These musical vignettes are what gives the film its unique flavour and sets it apart from your typical teen comedy.
 "I was giggling to myself when I was writing those [musical sequences] because I was like, 'I can't believe I'm getting away with this.'
 The script went from being quite conventional to one of the funniest things I've written."

-Boyz in the Hood will have its European premiere as the opening film of Edinburgh International Film Festival.
+Get Duked!''s European premiere is the opening film of Edinburgh International Film Festival.
 It goes without saying that it should make for a lively night.
 Being bestowed an opening gala slot at your hometown festival is always an honour, but it's particularly special for Doff, who earned his filmmaking stripes at EIFF as part of a young person's film club called SKAMM – short for Scottish Kids Are Making Movies – a program set up by Mark Cousins (EIFF's director at the time) and Filmhouse's Shona Wood.

 "I was part of SKAMM since I was 13 and every single summer we'd somehow blag press passes and would make video diaries of the Edinburgh Film Festival," he recalls.
 "Somehow we had access-all-areas; we'd meet insanely big directors 'cause we were a bunch of cheeky kids, and no one can say no to a cheeky kid."
 Among the directors accosted by these filmmaking scamps were homegrown talents like Alan Rickman, Gillies MacKinnon and the cast of Trainspotting.
 There were more exotic names too.
 "We'd meet all these arthouse auteurs that we'd not even heard of at the time.
 I remember I was talking to Bernardo Bertolucci, which now seems utterly insane to me, but I was only 14 and I was like, 'Bernardo, come meet my mum.'"